gsinghjay/data-dashboard/README.md

 2. **Geographic Comparison Map**
    * Choropleth map of the United States showing state-level fertility rates
    * Ability to filter by education level
-   * Color-coded visualization showing regional patterns
+   * Color-coded visualization using the "Educated Horizons" palette
    * Tooltips with detailed state-specific data

 3. **Education Comparison Component**